 Lynch grew up in Florham Park, New Jersey, the fourth child in a family of five – four sisters and one brother.
 Her mother Norah was born in Burtenport, a small fishing village in County Donegal, but left Ireland when she was 18 to join her sister Mamie in New Jersey.

 Mamie worked for the Catholic Church and Norah got a job there too.
-Soon afterwards she met Frank Lynch, who came from an Irish family in Newark.
+Soon afterward she met Frank Lynch, who came from an Irish family in Newark.
 The son of a milkman, he put himself through Seton Hall and became a lawyer.
 The couple met in Newark’s McGovern’s Bar and married when Norah was 21.

 “My mother came off the boat, she didn’t go to college,” Lynch says.
 “Her commitment was to raise a family.
-In our household it was all about education.
+In our household, it was all about education.
 My parents always said, ‘You get into the best college you can get into and we’ll take care of the rest.
 Just work really hard.’

 “My mother was lovely.
 People would talk to her and tell her everything.
-I used to say that she worked undercover, because while ingratiating herself, she had a high radar for baloney and could kill you with a look if you were doing something you shouldn’t be doing or if you didn’t measure up.”
+I used to say that she worked undercover because while ingratiating herself, she had a high radar for baloney and could kill you with a look if you were doing something you shouldn’t be doing or if you didn’t measure up.”

 When I venture to suggest that Lynch herself has that ability as well, she smiles knowingly.
 “My husband says the same thing about our daughter Áine.
 She will give you a look that will just knock you down.
 He calls her Apple, as in the apple didn’t fall far from the tree.”